Florida State Road 17

 State Road 17 (SR 17), also formerly known as U.S. Route 27 Alternate (US 27 Alt.), is a north–south state road in the U.S. state of Florida.
 It is split into two sections.
 The road provides scenic views as it winds through the hills of the Lake Wales Ridge.

 Route description

 Southern segment

 It runs from Sebring in Highlands County as "Lakeview Drive."
-It goes through downtown Sebring as "Ridgewood Drive" before continuing north-northwest of the city, entering Avon Park from the east as "Cornell Street."
+When Lakeview Drive becomes Highlands County Road 634, State Road 17 branches off to the northeast onto "Ridgewood Drive" through downtown Sebring into a traffic circle that includes Center Avenue and Commerce Avenue before continuing north-northwest of the city, entering Avon Park from the east as "Cornell Street."

-At a four-way stop, it turns north, following Memorial Drive until it reaches Main Street, then it goes west through Avon Park's downtown until it intersects US 27/98.
+At a four-way stop, it turns north, at the intersection with Memorial Drive.
+South of the intersection, Memorial Drive is Highlands County Road 17A, while Cornell Street continues west as an unmarked local street.
+SR 17 follows Memorial Drive northbound until it reaches Main Street (Highlands CR 64 east of Memorial Drive), where it turns west.
+The road winds around the southern shores of Lake Verona, then it becomes a divided bouleavard as it passes through Avon Park's downtown until it intersects US 27/98 at the eastern terminus of FL 64.

 Northern segment

-A section runs from US 27/98 in Polk County, southwest of Frostproof.
-It bisects that town, taking the name "Scenic Highway" as it winds through Hillcrest Heights, Babson Park and Lake Wales.
-It continues north, taking names Main Street in Dundee, Hamilton Blvd in Lake Hamilton, and 10th Street in Haines City, where it ends at US 17/92.
+A longer section runs from US 27/98 in Polk County, southwest of Frostproof.
+It bisects that town, taking the name "Scenic Highway" as it winds through Hillcrest Heights and Babson Park, the latter of which is the home of Webber International University.
+In Lake Wales, it runs beneath underpasses for Florida State Road 60 with access from connecting roads, and north of downtown Lake Wales passes by Bok Tower Gardens.
+It continues north, taking names Main Street in Dundee, where it turns north onto Center Street.
+Further north, it gains the names Hamilton Boulevard in Lake Hamilton, and 10th Street in Haines City, where it ends at US 17/92.